kdbalabanov/super-simple-stock-market/README.md

 Note that you can customise parameters if needed (how many trades to simulate, minimum price to generate, maximum price to generate etc.).

+## Running the tests

+The unit tests can be found in the SuperSimpleStockMarket/src/test folder.
+The JUnit testing framework was used.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kdbalabanov/super-simple-stock-market/blob/master/LICENSE) file for details